-- Unauthorized access to the larger management console
+- Unauthorized Access to the Management Console

-- Infected devices in a single pool
+- Infected Devices in a Single Pool

-- Network protocol vulnerabilities
+- Network Protocol Vulnerabilities

-- Unpatched vulnerabilities in VSANs
+- Unpatched Vulnerabilities in vSANs

-- Unencrypted data at rest
+- Unencrypted Data at Rest

-- Employee mistakes
+- Employee Mistakes

-- Bottom line: Protecting virtual SANs
+- Bottom line: Protecting Virtual SANs

 If an attacker breaches the main dashboard of a virtual SAN, they have access to configuration tools and security protocols that can then be changed at will.
 Once fully exploited, a breach of this magnitude could enable smaller breaches in systems across the SAN.

-Enterprises should strictly protect the main dashboard of a VSAN system or any other storage network.
+Enterprises should strictly protect the main dashboard of a vSAN system or any other storage network.
 The power that an administrator-level user has on those networks could be devastating to a business if exploited by a cyberattack.
-Ways to protect the VSAN management console include:

 - Use an identity and access management (IAM) solution.